isomerpages/nparks-biodiversity/_festival-highlights/Festival Booths.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p><strong><a href="https://www.nparks.gov.sg/avs/animals/wildlife-in-singapore/about-wildlife-in-singapore" rel="noopener noreferrer nofollow" target="_blank">NParks - Wildlife Management</a></strong> takes
+<p><strong><a href="https://www.nparks.gov.sg/avs/animals/wildlife-in-singapore/about-wildlife-in-singapore" rel="noopener noreferrer nofollow" target="_blank">NParks - Wildlife Management</a></strong> will
-a community- and science-based approach to human-wildlife encounters in Singapore.
-Come learn more about our work and how you can play your part in ensuring safe and responsible encounters with wildlife.</p>
+showcase information on Singapore's urban wildlife and how to live with nature.
+Learn about Singapore's various urban wildlife species, and play interactive games to understand more about these animals and how to manage encounters with them.
+Wildlife-themed prizes are available for participants who engage with the booth activities!</p>
 </td>
 </tr>
 <tr>